 - Be firm with clients from the outset.
 Start as you mean to go on, as the saying goes.
 It’s understandable that you’d want to accommodate a new client, but if you tolerate a lack of professionalism early on, it’ll cause you problems later.

 - Make it as easy as possible to pay.
-There are businesses out there that still require their clients to process their invoices manually, even though it isn’t difficult to provide an online payment setup with the sum already filled and options like PayPal on the table.
+There are businesses out there that still require their clients to process their invoices manually, even though it isn’t difficult to provide an online payment setup with the sum already filled and options like JotForm, PayPal, and others on the table.

 - Provide physical and digital copies.
 Some companies get so many emails and pieces of digital correspondence that messages can easily be lost.
 By covering both bases, you can make it less likely that your invoice will simply be missed.